‘You might belong in Hufflepuff,

 Not your average witch, or your average Hufflepuff, ‘Don’t-call-me-Nymphadora’ Tonks is an Auror and Metamorphmagus – born with the ability to control her appearance at will, without the aid of a wand.
 Funny, slightly clumsy but as bright as her ever-changing hair colour, Tonks was also a member of the Order of the Phoenix.

 House ghost: The Fat Friar

 Hufflepuff house’s ghost is an amiable fellow known as the Fat Friar.
 He was executed by senior churchment for curing some peasants of the pox with the poke of a ‘stick’ and pulling rabbits out of the communion cup.
-In his afterlife, he seems like quite a jolly old ghost, particularly if you compare him to Moaning Myrtle.
+In his afterlife, he seems like quite a jolly old ghost.